-As an additional detail of the RPA calculations in Fig. \ref{fig5}(g)-(i) we show Re$[1 - V(\vq)\chi^{(0)}(\vq,\omega)]$, i.e., the real part of the denominator of the RPA expression (see Appendix B).
-When this denominator crosses zero, and at the crossing frequency $\chi''^{(0)}(\vq,\omega)$ is negligible, i.e., no damping, a plasmon resonance exists.
+As an additional detail of the RPA calculations in Figs. \ref{fig5}(g)-\ref{fig5}(i) we show Re$[1 - V(\vq)\chi^{(0)}(\vq,\omega)]$, i.e., the real part of the denominator of the RPA expression (see Appendix B).
+When this denominator crosses zero and $\chi''^{(0)}(\vq,\omega)$ is negligible at the crossing frequency, i.e., no damping, a plasmon resonance exists.
 Note that for the presented values for $\vq_\parallel$ the denominator does not cross zero where the maximum in $\chi''_{RPA}(\vq,\omega)$ occurs (see vertical thin lines in Fig. \ref{fig5}).
-This picture also contrasts with the results for the layered $t$-$J$-$V$ model.
-In Fig. \ref{fig2}(g)-(i) we plot the determinant of the matrix $D^{-1}$ (see Appendix A), which plays the role of the denominator of the RPA for the three selected momenta.
-In the layered $t$-$J$-$V$ model the maximum of the peak always matches with the frequency where the determinant crosses zero, and no particle-hole continuum exists at this frequency.
+This contrasts with the results for the layered $t$-$J$-$V$ model.
+In Figs. \ref{fig2}(g)-\ref{fig2}(i) we plot the determinant of the matrix $D^{-1}$ (see Appendix A), which plays the role of the denominator of the RPA for the three selected momenta.
+In the layered $t$-$J$-$V$ model the maximum of the peak always matches the frequency where the determinant crosses zero, and no particle-hole continuum exists at this frequency.
 See the thin vertical lines in Fig. \ref{fig2}.
-Then, different to the $t$-$J$-$V$ results, the features in Fig. \ref{fig5}(a), (b), and (c) are not true resonances.
+Then, in contrast to the $t$-$J$-$V$ results, the features in Figs. \ref{fig5}(a)-\ref{fig5}(c) are not true resonances.